 If it isn’t in good working condition, it can be recycled with electronics.

-The solvents in oil based driveway sealer are hazardous.
+The solvents in OIL-BASED driveway sealer are hazardous.
 Please use it up if possible.
-If unused liquid remains, bring to a HHW collection.
+If unused liquid remains, bring to a Household Hazardous Wastecollection.

 Many Senior Centers/ Councils on Aging accept usable medical equipment donations.